 You need to collect (or build) beyond just an email address.
 In the past several years, many companies have asked for the most minimal amount of information: just an email address.
 But if you don’t collect any other data, you cannot do any segmentation or personalization.
 Think about what other information would help you.
 It doesn’t have to be full contact information (as people don’t like to share that), but consider adding a question about their area of interest, their industry or their general geographic location.

-For ideas on how to collect email addresses, take a look at 29 Ways to Collect Email Addresses for Your Newsletter.
+For ideas on how to find email addresses, take a look at 29 Ways to Collect Email Addresses for Your Newsletter.
 For guidance on what type of information to collect, check out 10 Questions to Ask When Collecting Customer Data.

 Trends in email marketing are constantly changing.
 Let us know what email marketing strategies you are using to stay ahead of the competition.